-Native Wildlife Carers Grants provide funding to both individual and non-profit organisations to care for the rehabilitation and release of orphaned, sick and injured native wildlife.
+Native Wildlife Carers Grants provide funding to both individual and not-for-profit organisations for the rescue, rehabilitation and release of orphaned, sick and injured native wildlife.
 The Native Wildlife Carers Grants are part of the Lord Mayor’s Community Sustainability and Environmental Grants program.

 Learn about Native Wildlife Carers Grants:

 - What can be funded?

 - Funding available

 - Application process